-Anderson returns to top of Test bowling rankings
+Anderson returns to top of Test rankings at 40

 Last updated on .From the section Cricket

-England's leading wicket-taker James Anderson has been crowned the number one Test bowler in the world, ending Australian Pat Cummins' four-year reign at the top of the rankings.
+England's leading wicket-taker James Anderson has returned to the top of the International Cricket Council's Test bowling rankings.

-Seamer Anderson moves up the standings after his seven-wicket haul in the first Test win over New Zealand.
+The seamer returned match figures of 7-54 in the first-Test win in New Zealand to end Australia captain Pat Cummins' four-year reign at the top.

-At 40 years and 207 days, he is the oldest bowler to hold top spot since Australia's Clarrie Grimmett in 1936.
+At 40 years 207 days, Anderson is the oldest bowler to hold top spot since Australian Clarrie Grimmett in 1936.

-It is the sixth time he has risen to the top ranking, most recently in 2018.
+It is the sixth time he has been number one, most recently in 2018.

-His lead at the top is slender, with just two rating points separating him and India spinner Ravichandran Ashwin, who is on 864 points.
-Australia captain Cummins drops to third on 858.
+India spinner Ravichandran Ashwin moves into second after taking 14 wickets in the first two Testa against Australia, while Cummins drops to third.

-Anderson now has 682 Test wickets, putting him third on the all-time list behind Sri Lanka spinner Muttiah Muralitharan (800) and late Australian great Shane Warne (708).
+Anderson has 682 Test wickets, third on the all-time list behind Sri Lanka spinner Muttiah Muralitharan (800) and late Australia great Shane Warne (708).

-During the first Test in Mount Maunganui, he and Stuart Broad became the most successful bowling partnership in the history of the game, passing Warne and Glenn McGrath's previous record of 1,001 wickets.
+During the first Test in Mount Maunganui Anderson and Stuart Broad became the most successful bowling partnership in Test history, passing Warne and Glenn McGrath's record of 1,001 wickets.

 - Go Hard or Go Home: Eight Britons face brutal workouts and terrifying challenges